SnehaChandna/Anaware/README.md

 ### 5. Running the Project

 1. Ensure all three servers (frontend, backend, and Flask servers) are running.
-2. Open the frontend URL (usually `http://localhost:3000`) in your browser.
+2. The frontend should be running on http://localhost:5173.
+3. The backend should be running on http://localhost:8787.
-3. The project should now be fully functional.
+4. The project should now be fully functional.

 ## Troubleshooting